wilkie/codeorg-docker-dev/README.md

 - Select "Use other SDK" and select the Remote SDK from the container.
 - Select docker-compose exec as the attach method (RubyMine will attach to the running container instead of creating a new one)
 - Click on Run or Debug to start Dashboard.
 Browse to http://localhost:3000.
 Any breakpoints hit will drop back to the IDE.

+To run the rails console from within RubyMine:

+- Select Run Rails Console...
+- If the console fails, edit the newly created rails console configuration and add the "AWS_PROFILE=cdo" environment var.

 ## Optional: Run/Debug Dashboard and Pegasus (VS Code)